MBNMS Resource Protection Staff

 Government and Community Relations Coordinator

-Deirdre has been a member of the Monterey Bay National Marine Sanctuary team since May of 2000.
+Deirdre has been a member of the Monterey Bay National Marine Sanctuary team for more than a dozen years.
 She is currently the Government and Community Relations Coordinator and serves to create, broaden, and strengthen mutually beneficial working relationships between MBNMS and its government, business, and community partners.
 By positively promoting MBNMS and its mission statement, Deirdre also strives to raise awareness of ocean health, garner support for sanctuary programs, and instill sanctuary stewardship among multi-faceted user groups, community stakeholders, and the public at large.

 Deirdre's relationship with the ocean began as a child studying sand crabs and was heightened when, as a teenager, she observed the degradation of her hometown beaches.
 Aiming to make a difference, she earned a degree in marine biology from Fairleigh Dickinson University, supplementing her curriculum with field studies through Northeastern University, the University of Hawaii, and the University of California Santa Cruz.